 It’s perfect for formal events because it screams elegance, class, and sophistication.

 These yellow tones are perfectly complemented by navy blue.

 Because blue is the complimentary color for yellow on the color wheel.

 My favorite navy is No More Film from Essie.

 Warm grays are gray shades with yellow undertones.

 Because warm grays have yellow in them, they are a natural pairing with Champagne.

-Wear dark or mid-gray nails with your Champagne dress to create a stunning look.
+Rock some dark or mid-gray nails with your Champagne dress for a seriously stunning look.

 Here’s an example of a warm, dark gray nail polish easily suede from Essie.